-When it comes to selecting an agency, one question many clients are concerned with is, who “owns” the AdWords account?
+When it comes to selecting an agency, one question many clients are concerned with is, who “owns” the Google Ads account?
 Does the agency own the account?
 Does the client own the account?
 Will the client even have access to the account?

 In most scenarios, if the client has an existing account, the agency will link the client account to their My Client Center or “MCC”.
-If the client does not have an existing AdWords account, the agency should help the client create their own AdWords account then link the Client account to the agency MCC.
+If the client does not have an existing Google Ads account, the agency should help the client create their own Google Ads account then link the Client account to the agency MCC.

 By linking the client account to the agency’s MCC, the client will always “own” the account and the associated data.
 The client will also have the ability to grant or terminate an individual or agency’s access to the account as they desire.
 By linking the client account to the MCC, the client can be reassured that they will always be able to access the account’s data even if the relationship with the agency ends.
 Therefore, linking to an MCC also provides the client an additional level of security as they will never need to share their password with the agency and risk having multiple users accessing the account from one login.

-MCC stands for “My Client Center” which is an AdWords account type for advertisers or agencies who are managing multiple client accounts.
+MCC stands for “My Client Center” which is a Google Ads account type for advertisers or agencies who are managing multiple client accounts.

-The Google My Client Center account, allows agencies to access multiple AdWords accounts through a single log-in.
+The Google My Client Center account, allows agencies to access multiple Google Ads accounts through a single log-in.
 With all client accounts available through one log-in, an MCC allows agencies to easily view performance statistics across multiple accounts in one centralized location.

 When you log into an MCC, there are two main tabs “Performance” and “Budget”, each allows you to view performance or budget metrics across all of the accounts that are linked to the MCC.